 -they offer open source tools and libraries

-As awesome as these similarities are the fact they both tick all three boxes can often make it difficult to pick one over the other.
+As awesome as these similarities are, the fact that both R and Python tick all three boxes can often make it difficult to choose one over the other.

 In the Matrix, which we’d like to point out was another stellar 90s creation, Morpheus gave Neo the pill for a specific use—to identify his body’s signal from millions of others, then use that information to collect him.
-It’s not unlike a risk model, where you need the right code to collect and analyze the required data.
-So, with both Python and R offering powerful programming that can grant you entry to the data rabbit hole the real question is: Which red pill offers the easiest route to the data and provides the results in a useable way?
+It’s not unlike a risk or analytics model, where you need the right code to collect and analyze the required data.
+So, with both Python and R offering powerful modeling capabilities to grant you entry to the data rabbit hole, the real question is: Which red pill offers the easiest route to the data and provides the results in a useable way?

 Python has acquired a positive response from data scientists involved in machine learning.
 Since the learning curve is low for its users, Python’s real strength lies in its simplicity, unmatched readability, and flexibility—all powered by a precise and efficient syntax.
 Since it is a full-fledged programming language, Python is great for implementing algorithms for production use as well as for integrating web apps in data analytical tasks.

 On the other hand, R is great for exploratory work and is suitable for complex statistical analysis, owed to its growing number of packages.
 But the drawback for R beginners is that R has a steep learning curve and often makes the search for packages difficult.
 This can prolong the data analysis process and cause delays in implementation.
 While R is a great tool, it is limited in terms of what it can accomplish beyond data analysis.
 Many of the user libraries in R are poorly written and often considered slow, which can be an issue for users.